TAKE ACTION TODAY: Help keep Maine’s emergency shelters open and accessible

 Increasing Maine’s emergency readiness

 Something will happen again, whether it be a natural disaster or global pandemic.
-When it does happen, Preble Street will be there to work with partners and support our community.
-Mark Swann, Preble Street Executive Director During the pandemic, Preble Street, like many other organizations, had to suspend its soup kitchen operations for the safety … Read more
+When it does happen, Preble Street will be there to work with partners, support our community, and ensure people are getting fed.
+Mark Swann, Preble Street Executive Director During the pandemic, Preble Street, like many other organizations, had to suspend its soup … Read more

 Preble Street in Bangor